matjaz99/eventlogger/README.md

 Eventlogger started as a syslog viewer, backed-up by a database.
 Fluentd is used to collect Syslog events and forward them to Eventlogger using fluent's `out_http` plugin.

-At the end, eventlogger is a proxy between an event sender and database and it relays on the configuration of the sender (eg. fluentd configuration).
-See examples of fluentd configuration that is supported by eventlogger - HERE.
+At the end, eventlogger is a proxy between an event sender and database.
+See examples of fluentd configuration that is supported by eventlogger - (TODO).

 ## Webhooks